 Brabham came to Baylor from Hobbs [N.M.]
 High School where he was head track and cross country coach for four years.
 He previously spent four years at Georgetown [Texas] High, three at Goddard [N.M.]
 High and four at Odessa [Texas] Junior High.
 "One of my goals was to coach on the collegiate level," Brabham said.
 "I think I have a lot to offer collegiate student-athletes.
 Due to the fact that I competed in virtually every event while at Baylor, I have an edge on knowing how each event is supposed to take place."

-Brabham and his wife, Debbie, have two children: Brian, an education specialist for the Region 12 Education Service Center in Waco, and Heather, a homemaker in Waco, and five grandchildren: Tommy and Tori Brabham and Brady, Neeley and Cami Farnum.
+Brabham and his wife, Debbie, have two children: Brian, a professor in Exercise and Sport Science at Mary Hardin Baylor in Belton, Texas, and Heather, a fourth grade teacher in the Robinson ISD.
+He also has five grandchildren: Tommy and Tori Brabham and Brady, Neeley and Cami Farnum.